 “I thought for a couple of years that Tipp had a soft centre, but not this year.
 Michael has added that steel.”

-Carter is not one for defensive-minded tactics however, he did feel a sweeper would have benefited Brian Cody’s side on this particular occasion.
+Carter is not normally a fan of defensive-minded tactics however, but he did feel a sweeper would have benefited Brian Cody’s side faced with this Tipp attack.

 “We all identified that Tipperary had three of their best players in the full-forward line.

-“The first thing I would have done then was drop Kieran Joyce back a little deeper, maybe drag back their centre-fielder a small bit and tighten up.
+“The first thing I would have done then was drop Kieran Joyce back a little deeper, maybe drag back the centre-fielder a small bit and tighten up.

 “I know that we don’t like doing tactics in Kilkenny.
-But you have to take every game on its merit.
+But you have to take every game on its merits.